kujiraOo/express-proxy/README.md

 If you're trying to create an HTTPS server, name your SSL key `cert.key` and your SSL certificate `cert.pem` and drop them in the root of the project.

 ##### Changelog

+###### V0.1.2

+- Added support for env variables and cli arguments
+- Changed the way the endpoint is being configured

 ###### V0.1.1